Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/endpoint_policy_module.rst

 .. code-block:: yaml+jinja

-    - name: Create a endpoint policy (or update it if the label exists) junipernetworks.apstra.endpoint_policy:
+    - name: Create an endpoint policy (or update it if the label exists) junipernetworks.apstra.endpoint_policy:
         id:
           blueprint: "5f2a77f6-1f33-4e11-8d59-6f9c26f16962"